tchiahsu/interactive-adventure-game/README.md

 1. Clone the repository and open it in IntelliJ.
 2. Load your JSON file in the data package or use the current data files.
-3. Compile and run the GameEngineApp class to start the game.
+3. Inovke entry point to initialize and run the game.
-4. The game starts by displaying the player's initial room and allows movement between rooms.
+4. The game starts by displaying the player's initial room and prompts the user for their first command.
-5. The controller takes user input to control the avatar's actions and update the game state.
+5. The controller reads the user command and tells the model to update the game state accordingly.